Does degenerative scoliosis ever require surgery?

 The first step toward finding pain relief is to ask your doctor about the conservative treatments available to you.
 These conservative treatments focus on relieving pain, improving mobility and promoting spine health without surgical intervention.
 For many patients, this treatment alone can make the degenerative scoliosis manageable enough to be able to enjoy regular activities.

 Before you consider surgery for degenerative scoliosis, your doctor may have you try a series of nonsurgical treatments, such as:

 - Physical therapy

-- Losing weight or making other lifestyle changes
+- Losing weight, improving posture or making other lifestyle changes

-Your physician will most likely require you to continue with your treatment regimen for at least several weeks or months before the two of you have an earnest discussion about whether or not scoliosis surgery is necessary.
+Your doctor will most likely require you to continue with your treatment plan for at least several weeks or months before the two of you have an earnest discussion about whether or not scoliosis surgery is necessary.

 When surgery is an option

 If scoliosis surgery becomes an option, we encourage you to take some time to research the types of surgery available to you before moving forward with a procedure.
-While traditional open back fusion might be an option, a minimally invasive stabilization surgery at Laser Spine Institute offers a safer and effective alternative to traditional spinal fusion.
+While a traditional open back fusion or decompression procedures might be an option, minimally invasive spine surgery at Laser Spine Institute offers a safer and effective alternative to traditional open spine surgery.

 Our minimally invasive decompression and minimally invasive stabilization procedures can treat symptoms related to degenerative scoliosis on an outpatient basis.
 Our procedures are performed through a small incision using muscle-sparing techniques that mean a shorter recovery time^ and lower risk of complication than patients who choose traditional open spine surgery to treat degenerative scoliosis.
 To learn more about whether our outpatient minimally invasive spine surgery is right for you, contact Laser Spine Institute today.
 Let us help you take the next step toward reclaiming your quality of life from the pain of degenerative scoliosis.